SAAS

 Clarifying the Core Value

-When Priya and I brainstormed her idea further, she realized her target audience wasn’t just artists looking for cool spaces.
-It was remote workers in tier-2 cities who felt isolated and craved creative energy.
+When Priya and I explored her idea further, she realized her audience was not just artists searching for creative spaces.
+It included remote workers in smaller cities who wanted to work in creative environments.

-Then she built a basic landing page using Carrd.
-She collected emails from people who were interested.
-After getting 300+ signups in a week, she knew she was onto something.
+Then she built a simple landing page using Carrd.
+She collected more than 300 emails in a week, proving there was real demand.
+Written guide.

 Picking Features Without Getting Lost